Joderick-Sherwin/Joderick-Sherwin/README.md

 ###

 <h4 align="center">Hi, I am an ML Engineer and the Team Lead for Project TerraDefender.
 I specialize in leading innovative machine learning projects and currently serve as the ML Lead for the DefenseTech Architects team.
-Additionally, I hold leadership roles as the Secretary and ML Lead for the REC IEEE CS Society and the AI/ML Lead for the Intellexa Club.
+Additionally, I hold leadership roles as the Vice Chairman and ML Lead for the REC IEEE CS Society and the AI/ML Lead for the Intellexa Club.
 My work focuses on developing cutting-edge solutions that bridge technology and defense.</h4>

 ###